tedcar/ArchCachyOSAiComputerUseContext/main.md

 **Welcome to Your New Superpower!** 🚀

 This guide explains everything that's been set up on your CachyOS system to make it virtually unbreakable.
-You now have a three-layer safety net that lets you experiment fearlessly with your computer.
+You now have a two-layer safety net that lets you experiment fearlessly with your computer.

 ## What You Now Have (The Big Picture)

-Think of your system like a building with three floors, each with its own backup system:
+Think of your system like a building with two floors, each with its own backup system:

 ### 🏢 **Floor 1: Your Operating System (Root)**
 - **What it protects:** Core system files, drivers, kernels